 Waldorf-Astoria Panama – $149

 There are many Latin American cities where you can find a decent hotel room for $40 or less per night double.
-If you want to step it up on vacation, however, one of the best hotel values on the continent is Quito, the capital of Ecuador.
+If you want to step it up on vacation, however, one of the best hotel values on the continent is Quito, the capital of Ecuador in South America.
 This is where most flights to the country land anyway, so even if you’re headed to the Galapagos or Cuenca, it’s worth it to spend a couple nights here at least because meals and transportation are a bargain too and it’s a great city for strolling.

 Swissotel Quito – $81